-• Determine if any part of the float foam itself can contact the discharge pipe.
-Move each end of the float back and forth, sideways, to ensure that the pins on the plate of the float prevent float foam contact with the pipe.
+• Determine if any part of the float material itself can contact the discharge pipe.
+Move each end of the float back and forth, sideways, to ensure that the pins on the plate of the float prevent float contact.
 Call QED for repair options.